gimm-institute/home/source/people/index.md

 ??? quote "Jaromir Benes, Board of directors and Developer"

-    Jaromir has worked for, and collaborated with, a number of central banks and international institutions (including the IMF, the Reserve Bank of New Zealand and the Czech National Bank), either full time or as an IMF technical assistance expert, heling them implement analytical and forecasting frameworks and processes for monetary and macroprudential policy.
+    In the last two decades of his professional career, Jaromir has worked for, and collaborated with, a number of central banks and international institutions (including the IMF, the Reserve Bank of New Zealand and the Czech National Bank), helping them implement analytical and forecasting frameworks and processes to support monetary and macroprudential policy.
 He is also the lead developer of the Iris Toolbox.

 ??? quote "Zdenek Tuma, Board of directors"

-    Zdenek is currently the Chairman of the Supervisory Board of the ČSOB group, while also chairing the CERGE-EI Foundation, which supports economic education in transition and developing countries.
-He lectures at the Charles University in Prague.
+    Zdenek is Chairman of Supervisory Board of CSOB (KBC Group), member of Presidium of the Czech Banking Association, associate professor at Charles University, member of the Board of Directors of Global Institute for Macroprudential Modeling, former President of the Czech Economic Association.

 ??? quote "Ondrej Kamenik, Board of directors"